SeaGL/seagl.github.io/get_involved.md

 ## Sponsors and Non-Profit Exhibitors

-We are currently updating the sponsor prospectus for SeaGL 2022.
+We are currently updating the sponsor prospectus for SeaGL 2023.

-We do accept in-kind contributions from media and local partners.
-We also make free space available for non-profit and educational organizations.
+In-kind contributions are accepted from media and local partners.
+Free space is made available for non-profit and educational organizations.
 Please see our [sponsors page](/sponsors/{{ site.custom.year }}) for a list of current supporters and email us at {{ site.custom.a.email.sponsor }} to discuss further partnership opportunities!

 </div><div class="col-md-4" markdown="1">